Susurrus/gattii/README.rst

 This project is licensed under the GPL version 3 or later.
 See the LICENSE file for the license text.

+If you received a compiled version of this code, a copy of the source code can be found online at https://gitlab.com/susurrus/gattii.

 How to Contribute
 =================